mguideng/rvest-scrape-glassdoor/README.md

 -   Total reviews - by full & part-time workers only
 -   Date - of when review was posted
--   Summary - e.g., "I have none"
+-   Summary - e.g., "Amazing Tesla"
+-   Rating - star rating between 1.0 and 5.0
--   Title - e.g., "Former Employee - Class A Truck Driver in Oakland, CA"
+-   Title - e.g., "Current Employee - Anonymous Employee"
 -   Pros - upsides of the workplace
 -   Cons - downsides of the workplace
 -   Helpful - number marked as being helpful, if any